MicrosoftDocs/minecraft-creator/creator/Documents/CameraCommandIntroduction.md

 "format_version" behaves like it does in many other Bedrock Minecraft JSON files.
 It allows Mojang to change the expected JSON format of the file without invalidating old files.
 For now, you can just use "1.19.50".

 "identifier" names the Camera Preset.
-All Camera Preset identifiers must be namespace-qualified, and like with other content, custom presets must use a namespace other than ""minecraft"".
+All Camera Preset identifiers must be namespace-qualified, and like with other content, custom presets must use a namespace other than `"minecraft"`.

 "inherit_from" says what other Camera Preset to inherit values and behaviors from.
 A custom Camera Preset can inherit from other custom Camera Presets, or from the "minecraft:free" preset.
 For now, the other built-in camera perspectives can’t be specified here.
 This can let a creator define a hierarchy of Camera Presets if they desire, for example an "example:security_base" camera could have an elevation and pitch defined in its "pos_y" and "rot_x" fields, and "example_security_1" through "example_security_5" could use "inherit_from" to use that preset’s values, and only specify their X/Z positions via "pos_x" and "pos_z" and the yaw via "rot_y".
 With something like that set up, it would only take one edit to the base security camera to modify the elevation of all the security cameras.